The quality of the produced key is highly dependent on:

 Turn off the Red, Green and Blue channels

-Increases the range of the foreground colors
+Increases the range of the selected key colors cleaning up the background.

 Maintaining a good distance between the Background and Foreground sliders will ensure a good soft edge on the key.
+The best results are often found with theses sliders at 0 and 1 respectively.

 Add Luma Key